 The words qadesh, qadesha, qadeshim, translated sodomite in the KJV, never mean homosexual as we understand that word today.

-The term sodomite today could only accurately describe someone, (not necessarily homosexual), who engaged in anal sex in worship of the fertility goddess.
+The term sodomite today could only accurately describe someone, not necessarily homosexual, who engaged in anal sex to worship the fertility goddess.

-None of the verses listed on this page deals with a committed, faithful, non-cultic marriage or relationship between two men or two women.
+None of the verses listed on this page deals with a committed faithful non-cultic gay marriage or relationship between two men or two women.
 If you don't believe that, prove it to yourself by reading the verses again and carefully note the biblical context.

 When any Christian anywhere uses these verses against homosexuals and lesbians, that Christian has an ulterior motive.
 Do not be deceived.
 Stand up against bigotry and for the truth of scripture.